Managing Project Milestones

 10. Which milestones are still pending?

-11. Considering the milestones missed, too be missed and pending, can the project still be completed "on the fast track" as planned?
+11. Considering milestone status, can the project still be completed on time and as planned?